geomidas/perfin-backend/backend/README.md

 # Backend
-The backend is build in JavaScript, using NodeJS
+The backend is built in JavaScript, using NodeJS

 ## Start the backend
 ```